duleorlovic/cloudflare_tunnel_tf/README.md

 # LXC container name can contain only alphanumeric and hyphens
 lxd_container_name        = "my-app"

-# Subdomain is used for dns and tunnel ingress hostname so you can also use dot
+# Subdomain is used for dns and tunnel ingress hostname, should be single word
-# for example subdomain "www.my-app" will create a hostname www.my-app.trk.in.rs
+# since cloudflare does not support sub-sub domains (ie default cert is only
+# *.zone and on dashboard you can see: This hostname is not covered by a
-# we actually use two hostnames, one for web and one for ssh access, so for
+# certificate.) we actually use two hostnames, one for web and one for ssh
-# subdomain "my-app" we generate two hostnames subdomain.zone ssh-subdomain.zone
+# access, so for subdomain "my-app" we generate also "ssh-my-app" subdomain
 # my-app.trk.in.rs
 # ssh-my-app.trk.in.rs
 subdomain                 = "my-app"